yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/web-widget.md

 Message feedback | Enable to allow capturing feedback for every bot message in a conversation.
 Show history of the conversation | Disable this to refresh the bot's chat history when the page is reloaded.
 Enable to show the chat history even after the page is refreshed.
 Attachment | Enable this option to allow adding attachments via. the chat widget.
-Always scroll chat window to bottom |
+Always scroll chat window to bottom | Enable this option to navigate to the last message when there are multiple messages in a single step as each message loads one by one.
-Create fresh session for every new tab |
+Create fresh session for every new tab | Enable this option to refresh (not retain) the chat history when the bot is opened in a new tab/window.
-Slow Messages |
+Slow messages | Enable this option to add a small delay to bot messages, a typing indicator is displayed to make it look more natural.
+It is recommended to use this for all bot messages for a better experience.